 A non-compliant estimate for the total resource distribution for lithium in Alberta formation waters for the Woodbend and the Beaverhill Lake Devonian-age aquifers was performed by Hitchon et al. in 1995.
 The estimate of total lithium resource contained within Alberta’s Woodbend and Beaverhill Lake aquifers is potentially 515,000 tonnes of lithium over an area of 3,980 square kms, which represents a significant opportunity for PRISM, and Alberta, to become a major source of lithium for the expanding world market.

-PRISM will be publishing its maiden NI 43-101 technical report on the lithium potential over its Clear Hills-Peace River Arch permits, expected in February 2018.
-Subsequent geological and engineering evaluations in Q2 2018 will be undertaken to upgrade the technical report into a resource report.
+PRISM published its maiden NI 43-101 technical report on the lithium-brine potential underlying its Clear Hills-Peace River Arch permits in April 2018.
+Subsequent geological and engineering evaluations in Q2 2019 will be undertaken to upgrade the technical report into a resource report.

 Extraction of lithium from oilfield brines is still at an early stage of commercial development.
 The success of PRISM's lithium project is dependent on the cooperative development of extraction technology that reliably and economically recovers lithium from the brine prior to further processing into lithium carbonate.

 PRISM has aligned itself with a company with particular expertise in process water extractive technology, and after planned optimizations and a demonstration pilot is conducted in mid-2019, a Preliminary Economic Assessment will be commissioned, followed by feasibility studies.

 The Clear Hills iron-vanadium deposit is overlain by expandable, bentonitic clays, measuring between 10 to 30 metres in thickness.
 These clays, and accompanying channel gravels, were deposited during the last ice-age as the ice retreated to the north.